 Transitioning rural roads to roads that are suitable for an urban area is part of developing growth areas.
 Urbanising Bridge Inn Road in Mernda will help improve the flow of all modes of traffic by upgrading facilities for all road users, as well as improving the footpath network.
 It will also assist to ease congestion in Yan Yean Road.
-The long-term needs will be the duplication of the road.
+The long-term needs will be duplication of the road.

-O'Herns Road Interchange
+O'Herns Road interchange

-Priority: Very High COMMITTED: DUE 2018/19
+Committed: Due 2018/19